 Easy maintenance is one of the major reasons quartz has been riding a wave of popularity in recent years.
 Caring for quartz is similar to granite care, but it’s easier to maintain because you don’t have to worry about applying frequent coats of stone sealant.
 You only have to focus on cleaning and polishing and preventing certain situations that could damage your engineered stone surfaces.

 Avoid Common Household Cleaners

 The most important thing to remember about quartz is that 90 percent of its structure is crushed natural stone, which means it still has a certain potential for chemical reactions.
 To this effect, you don’t want to expose your quartz tiles or slabs to common cleaners that may contain phosphates, bleach, ammonia, or other harmful chemicals.
 Instead, use a specially formulated quartz cleaner.
 Granite Gold Quartz Brite® is formulated as a two-in-one cleaner and polish that’s pH balanced for engineered stone and solid surface materials.
 Buff your quartz countertops with one microfiber cloth and use a separate one for drying.
-You can safely use this product in the kitchen or bathrooms because it’s non-toxic, non-acidic, and biodegradable.

 Only Use Non-Scratch Pads